hbhadra001/ef/README.md

 To protect the stability of our enterprise file-transfer platform, any customer request to deploy flows directly to Production will require a **manual verification**.
 This check confirms that the flow was successfully deployed and tested in Dev and Test, and that the customer has provided formal sign-off.
 The process ensures compliance, reduces operational risk, and safeguards mission-critical data movements across the organization.

+Here’s a polished **Teams message** you can send directly to your Product team:

+---

+**Hi Team,**

+I’ve drafted the explanation and created a polished approval-workflow diagram for the **Production deployment gate** in the Self-Serve UI.
+This needs to be added to our Product documentation and included in the next presentation.

+Please incorporate the attached diagram into the **Deployment Governance / Promotion Workflow** section and highlight the following key point:

+> **Any customer request to deploy directly into Prod will require a mandatory manual approval step.**
+> This ensures the flow has been successfully deployed, tested, and customer-validated in Dev and Test before anything is provisioned in Production.

+This messaging is intended for VP-level communication and aligns with our platform governance and risk-control framework.

+Let me know if you need a PPT version, Confluence-ready text, or additional visuals.

+Thanks!

+---

+If you want it shorter, more formal, or tailored to a specific Product Manager, I can adjust it.